Nintendo New York: Nintendo World

 On April 6, 2005, it was announced that the newly-refurbished store would become Nintendo World, and would specialize in all Nintendo franchises aside from just Pokémon, although the franchise would still have a major presence in the store on its second floor.
-The store opened with a launch party on May 14.
+The store reopened with a launch party on May 14.

 On September 25, 2005, developer Shigeru Miyamoto visited the Nintendo World store to commemorate the release of Nintendogs and the 20th anniversary of Super Mario Bros.

 On July 10, 2010, Dragon Quest creator Yuji Horii visited the Nintendo World store to commemorate the release of Dragon Quest IX: Sentinels of the Starry Skies.

 On November 1, 2010, the Nintendo World store re-opened after a three-week makeover that included various upgrades, including the addition of new Nintendo DSi systems, adjusted lighting, and an expanded museum area.
 Part of the makeover included getting ready for the 25th anniversary celebration of Super Mario Bros. on November 7, 2010.
 Guests to the celebration included Nintendo of America President Reggie Fils-Aimé and Shigeru Miyamoto.

 On November 17, 2012, the Nintendo World store had a big launch event for the Wii U, with hundreds of people in attendance.
 Reggie Fils-Aimé (who grew up in the NY area) made an appearance at the event.

 From November 21, 2014 until January 15, 2015, anyone with a copy of Pokémon Omega Ruby or Alpha Sapphire could receive an Eon ticket for their individual game to have an in-game encounter with Latias or Latios, depending on their version of the game.
 Once the Eon ticket had been obtained, it could be passed on to other players with a copy of the game for free via StreetPass.

 Nintendo New York

-On January 19, 2016, the Nintendo World store was closed for renovation and reopened its doors on February 19, 2016, with new features in the store.
+On January 19, 2016, the Nintendo World store was closed for renovation, and reopened its doors one month later, February 19, 2016, with new features in the store.
 On its re-opening, the store was renamed "Nintendo New York."

-On March 14, 2020, Nintendo NY shortened their hours open to the public.
-Two days later, on March 16, 2020, they announced on Twitter that they would be officially on full closure due to the COVID-19 pandemic in New York City.
-On August 5, 2020, Nintendo NY announced they would be reopening the store on August 8.
-However, visitors must follow the correct guidelines during the pandemic and if they want to enter the store they must book a reservation online.
+On March 14, 2020, Nintendo NY shortened the hours open to the public.
+Two days later, on March 16, 2020, it announced on Twitter the store would officially shut down due to the COVID-19 pandemic in New York City.
+On August 5, 2020, Nintendo NY announced it would be reopening the store on August 8.
+However, visitors had to follow the correct guidelines during the pandemic, and if they wanted to enter the store, they had to book reservations online.

 On June 1, 2020, the store's windows were vandalized during a riot in wake of the George Floyd protests.